openweb-nl/in-memory-jcr/README.md

 Session session = repository.login(new SimpleCredentials("admin", "admin".toCharArray()));
 ```
 Please notice that you need to shutdown the repository at the end of your test.
 Because unlike
-what the name of this library might suggest the repository is not 100% in the memory, Still the
+what the name of this library might suggest the repository is not 100% in the memory.
+The database and the indexes are indeed kept in memory, but it still places a couple of XML files in
-indexes are keep in a temporary folder.
-So shutting down the repository insures that the index
-files are deleted.
+a temporary folder.
+So shutting down the repository insures that these xml files are deleted.
 To shutdown the repository you can use the following snippet

 ```java
 repository.shutdown();